Log in

 Nomination Procedures

-All nominations with completed form and supporting documentation must be mailed/emailed by December 15, 2023.
+All nominations with completed form and supporting documentation must be sent by June 30th, 2025.
 The NJASP Awards Committee will review the applications and make a selection based on the materials received.
-Award winners will be announced at NJASP’s Spring Conference.
+Award winners will be announced at NJASP’s Winter Conference.
 If you have any questions, please feel free to contact Leslie Miles, NJASP Awards and Elections Committee Chair at NJASPAwards@gmail.com

 Powered by Wild Apricot Membership Software